 Warning: Correspondence misusing the name of Peters & Peters Solicitors LLP

-Faxed correspondence from "Peters & Peters Solicitors LLP" has been sent, in relation to a supposedly unclaimed "permanent life insurance policy".
+Correspondence and emails have been sent from "Peters & Peters Solicitors LLP" in relation to a supposedly "inherited investment in Oil and Gas"

 What is the scam?

-The letter misuses the name and address of a genuine firm and the name of a genuine solicitor (see below).
+The letter misuses the name and address of a genuine firm of solicitors (see below).

-Any business or transactions through the contact numbers or email addresses set out above are not undertaken by a solicitor's firm or a solicitor authorised and regulated by the SRA.
+Any business or transactions through the contact number or email address set out above are not undertaken by a solicitor's firm or a solicitor authorised and regulated by the SRA.

 Is there a genuine firm or person?

-Both the genuine firm of Peters & Peters Solicitors LLP and the genuine Keith Oliver have confirmed that they have no connection to the correspondence referred to above.
+The genuine Peters & Peters Solicitors LLP has confirmed that it has no connection to the correspondence or emails referred to above.

 What should I do?